 - 4-5 days after your third email: Follow-up 3.
-Say goodbye to the prospect (this is betting on their loss aversion and that they’ll feel compelled to respond).
+Say goodbye to the prospect with a breakup email.
+Sometimes this compels action.

-You can easily automate your follow ups using email sequences in Close.
-Set up your email sequences once and automatically send your follow up sequence over the course of days or weeks.
-You can also bulk enroll leads in a sequence, ensuring you're always on top of your game.
+Even better, show them how to automate follow ups using email workflows in Close.
+Set up your email workflows once and automatically send your follow up workflow over days or weeks.

 - Dial phone numbers

 Teach your team to keep it simple and focus on one step at a time.